microsoft/reactxp/docs/docs/getting-started.md

   - "docs/index.html"
 ---

+## Building Your First ReactXP App

+To create your first ReactXP app, do the following:
+1. Clone the ReactXP repo ```git clone https://github.com/microsoft/reactxp``` locally.
+2. Open the ```samples``` directory and pick one of the samples and copy its directory to a new location.
+[Hello-World](https://github.com/Microsoft/reactxp/tree/master/samples/hello-world) provides a bare-bones starting app.
+[Hello-World-js](https://github.com/Microsoft/reactxp/tree/master/samples/hello-world-js) is a variant of Hello-World written in Javascript rather than TypeScript.
+[TodoList](https://github.com/Microsoft/reactxp/tree/master/samples/TodoList) is a more complex example and is a more appropriate starting point for production applications.
+3. Follow the build instructions for the sample you've chosen.
+4. If desired, rename the directory and project files to reflect the name of your app.

 ## Web Technologies

 React apps are written using web programming techniques.
 This documentation assumes that you are already familiar with web programming concepts including the use of JavaScript, the browser DOM, browser event handling, and CSS styling.
 There are many online tutorials that cover these concepts.